|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Schools wishing to participate in the election process for next year should contact Jasmin Payne email@example.com or telephone on 01992 555802.

 NCS continues to develop young people’s confidence, skills and employability

-Delivered by Hertfordshire County Council Youth Connexions, National Citizen Service (NCS) is an unforgettable life experience that reaches beyond school and is something which employers look for.
+Delivered by YC Hertfordshire, National Citizen Service (NCS) is an unforgettable life experience that reaches beyond school and is something which employers look for.
 Not only is NCS good fun, it’s a challenging, personal and social development programme which helps young people in School Years 11 and 12 to build independence and confidence.

-The next NCS programme will be happening soon and Youth Connexions are recruiting now for summer 2016 – programmes are running in all districts throughout July and August 2016.
+The next NCS programme will be happening soon and YC Hertfordshire are recruiting now for summer 2016 – programmes are running in all districts throughout July and August 2016.